tanous/website/content/_index.md

       text: |-
         <br>

-        Welcome to Tarek Anous's group webpage, where you can find information about group members, research and teaching activities, and events going on.
+        Welcome to my group's webpage, where you can find out about [current and past members](/people), research and teaching activities, events, and [openings](/openings).
         {style="font-size: 1rem;"}

   - block: markdown